grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Forest/forest.md

 Here, I am designating the interface to use when communitcating to the HTB machine (-e) which will be the HTB VPN interface, along with -p to designate the port range to target but I will target ALL TCP and UDP Ports, and the transmission rate of packets per second (--rate).

+Similar to this, you could also run something like this: nmap -p- --min-rate=1000 -T4

 2) nmap: I think most people in the information technology and security space know what nmap does.
 It is a very versatile Port scanning tool which also allows you to use scripts to further target the services found.
 Just like anything, it can be a useful tool while it can also be damaging if the user is not careful.

 What I typically start with when using nmap is: